miral0204/RAG_chatbot/README.md

 # RAG_chatbot
-Building a multi pdf chatbot using RAG
+Buildi a multi pdf chatbot using RAG